 A project risk is anything that could negatively affect your project's timeline, budget, quality, or scope if it occurs.
 It is not a problem.
 A problem has already happened.
 A risk is something that might happen.
 Managing risks means identifying the most significant ones early, assessing how likely they are to occur and how bad the impact would be, and putting a plan in place before they become problems.

 Most project managers do not track risks formally.
 They carry them in their heads.
-They know the project depends on a vendor delivering on time, that one team member is at risk of leaving, and that the software integration has not been tested yet.
-But none of those concerns are written down or assigned an owner.
 When one of them materializes, it becomes an emergency that could have been managed if it had been tracked.

 How to Score a Risk